-If the reference documentation and the implementation differ, the reference documentation is correct and the implementation will be fixed in the next release.
+If the reference documentation and the implementation differ, the reference documentation will almost always take precedence and the implementation will be fixed in the next release.
 The reference documentation will also take precedence over anything stated in a guide.

 The order of arrival of related events is not guaranteed to be consistent across platforms.
 The exception is synthetic key and mouse button release events, which are always delivered after the window defocus event.

 GLFW provides mechanisms for identifying what version of GLFW your application was compiled against as well as what version it is currently running against.
 If you are loading GLFW dynamically (not just linking dynamically), you can use this to verify that the library binary is compatible with your application.

 The compile-time version of GLFW is provided by the GLFW header with the